What is your name and occupation?

 What is something that not many people know about you?

-I'm first generation American.
-My father is from Mexico, my mother from Germany (and I have a brother from Ghana), but most people assume I'm white when they see me.
-I feel lucky that I've been given the opportunity to witness and experience the American Dream through my family, and I'm also very mindful of my privilege.
-It's important to me that I listen to BIPOC voices and that I also speak as an anti-racist.
+I’m a first-generation American — my father is from Mexico, my mother from Germany, and my brother is from Ghana.
+Most people assume I’m white when they see me, but I’ve been blessed to witness the American Dream through my family’s diverse background.
+I’m also deeply committed to listening to BIPOC voices and speaking out as an anti-racist ally.